Junk Bond Spreads

 Overview

-As of November 30, 2023, the spreads on junk bonds over treasuries are 3.84%, or 0.6 standard deviations above the historical norm.
-When this spread is high it suggests that investors are very pessimistic about the short-term future and demand a large premium to invest in riskier securities like junk bonds.
-When the spread is very low, investors are optimistic and willing to take on a lot of risk for relatively little return.
+As of November 30, 2023, the spread on junk bonds over treasuries stands at 3.84%, or 0.6 standard deviations above the historical norm.
+A high spread suggests that investors are pessimistic about the short-term future, requiring a larger premium to invest in riskier assets like junk bonds.
+Conversely, a very low spread typically indicates that investors are optimistic and more willing to take on significant risk for relatively lower returns.
 The current spread suggests that market sentiment is Neutral.

 Theory & Data

-In additional to this risk premium, junk bonds also command higher returns due to a liquidity premium.
-Junk bonds are typically issued by smaller firms that may have limited access to capital markets.
-This means that these bonds may be less liquid compared to US Treasury bonds, which are widely traded and have deep and liquid markets.
-Investors should demand a higher return from junk bonds to compensate for the added risk of not being able to sell the bond quickly and at a fair price in case they need to exit their investment.
+In addition to the risk premium, junk bonds also carry a liquidity premium.
+These bonds are typically issued by smaller companies with limited access to capital markets, making them less liquid compared to US Treasury bonds, which are highly traded and have deep, liquid markets.
+As a result, investors demand higher returns from junk bonds to compensate for the added risk of potentially not being able to quickly sell the bond at a fair price if they need to exit their position.

-The data source for junk bond yields is the ICE BofA US High Yield Index, an index that captures all BBB or below US domestic debt issuances greater than $100M.
-The Treasury bond data comes directly from the US Treasury.
-Since the junk bonds are not necessarily all at a 10-year maturity like the Treasury bonds, it's a bit inaccurate to compare the two series directly, as above.
-Instead, we can use the ICE BofA US High Yield Option-Adjusted Spread series, which calculates the spread between junk bonds versus an appropriately matched spot Treasury curve.
+The chart below shows the recent history of junk bond rates compared to the 10-year US Treasury bond.
+The data for junk bond yields is sourced from the ICE BofA US High Yield Index, which tracks all BBB or below US domestic debt issuances greater than $100M.
+Treasury bond data comes directly from the US Treasury.
+Since junk bonds often don't have a 10-year maturity like Treasury bonds, comparing the two series directly can be somewhat inaccurate.
+Instead, we use the ICE BofA US High Yield Option-Adjusted Spread series, which calculates the spread between junk bonds and an appropriately matched Treasury curve.

 Current Values & Analysis

-This chart is the actual rate spread for junk bonds since 1997, including a line showing the average spread over that period of 5.40%.
-Again, this means that on average, over the last ~25 years investors have typically demanded a 5.40% return over Treasuries to invest in riskier junk bonds.
+This chart displays the actual rate spread for junk bonds over Treasuries since 1997, with a line indicating the average spread of 5.40%.
+This means that, on average, investors have required a 5.40% return over Treasuries to invest in riskier junk bonds over the last ~25 years.

 Why The Volatility?